guanghechen/barusu/tools/restful-api/README.md

     - The `serve` sub-command parses the configuration file to generate a mock server
       - You can specify the directory of the mock data file, so that the files under this file directory are preferentially proxyed as the response data;
-      - In addition, `serve` also supports custom routing, which is based on `koa` and `koa-router`.
+      - In addition, `serve` also supports custom routing, which is based on `koa` and `@koa/router`.
 If you want to support custom routing while generating mock server, see below

   ---